Neon compounds: Solids

-High pressure Van der Waals solids include (N_{2})_{6}Ne_{7}.
+High pressure Van der Waals solids include (N2)6Ne7.

 Neon hydrate or neon clathrate, a clathrate, can form in ice II at 480 MPa pressure between 70 K and 260 K. Other neon hydrates are also predicted resembling hydrogen clathrate, and those clathrates of helium.
 These include the C_{0}, ice I_{h} and ice I_{c} forms.

-Neon atoms can be trapped inside fullerenes such as C_{60} and C_{70}.
+Neon atoms can be trapped inside fullerenes such as link=Buckminsterfullerene|C60 and link=C70 fullerene|C70.
 The isotope ^{22}Ne is strongly enriched in carbonaceous chondrite meteorites, by more than 1,000 times its occurrence on Earth.
 This neon is given off when a meteorite is heated.
 An explanation for this is that originally when carbon was condensing from the aftermath of a supernova explosion, cages of carbon form that preferentially trap sodium atoms, including ^{22}Na.
 Forming fullerenes trap sodium orders of magnitude more often than neon, so Na@C_{60} is formed, rather than the more common ^{20}Ne@C_{60}.
 The ^{22}Na@C_{60} then decays radioactively to ^{22}Ne@C_{60}, without any other neon isotopes.
 To make buckyballs with neon inside, buckminsterfullerene can be heated to 600 °C with neon under pressure.
 With three atmospheres for one hour, about 1 in 8,500,000 molecules end up with Ne@C_{60}.
 The concentration inside the buckyballs is about the same as in the surrounding gas.
 This neon comes back out when heated to 900 °C.

 Dodecahedrane can trap neon from a neon ion beam to yield Ne@C_{20}H_{20}.

-Neon also forms an intercalation compound (or alloy) with fullerenes like C_{60}.
+Neon also forms an intercalation compound (or alloy) with fullerenes like C60.
 In this the Ne atom is not inside the ball, but packs into the spaces in a crystal made from the balls.
 It intercalates under pressure, but is unstable at standard conditions, and degases in under 24 hours.
-However at low temperatures Ne•C_{60} is stable.
+However at low temperatures Ne*C60is stable.